30 Powerful Quotes That Speak Volumes in the Fight Against Racism

 “Peace is not the absence of conflict but the presence of creative alternatives for responding to conflict—alternatives to passive or aggressive responses, alternatives to violence.” —Dorothy Thompson, journalist.

 “He who is not courageous enough to take risks will accomplish nothing in life.” —Muhammad Ali, a professional boxer.
-Learn which brands support racial justice so you can support them too.

 “You cannot shake hands with a clenched fist.” —Indira Gandhi, former prime minister of India.